Nightmare at 20,000 Feet: Twilight Zone: The Movie version

 The episode was remade in 1983 by director George Miller as a segment of Twilight Zone: The Movie.
 John Valentine, played by John Lithgow, suffers from severe fear of flying.
 The plane flies through a violent thunderstorm, and Valentine hides in the lavatory trying to recover from a panic attack, but the flight attendants coax him back to his seat.
 He notices a hideous gremlin on the wing of the plane and begins to spiral into another severe panic.
 He watches as the creature wreaks havoc on the wing, damaging the plane's engine.
 Valentine finally snaps and attempts to break the window with an oxygen canister, but is wrestled to the ground by another passenger (an off-duty security guard).
 Valentine takes the passenger's gun, shoots out the window (causing a breach in the pressurized cabin), and begins firing at the gremlin.
 This catches the attention of the gremlin, who rushes up to Valentine and destroys the gun, then leaps away into the sky.
 The police, crew, and passengers write off Valentine as insane.
-However, while a straitjacketed Valentine is carried off in an ambulance claiming that he's a hero, the aircraft maintenance crew arrives and finds the damage to the plane's engines, complete with claw marks which alerts everyone.
+However, while a straitjacketed Valentine is carried off in an ambulance claiming that he is a hero, the aircraft maintenance crew arrives and finds the damage to the plane's engines, complete with claw marks which alerts everyone.

 2019 version

 Adam Scott was cast in an episode for the 2019 reboot series, entitled "Nightmare at 30,000 Feet".
 Other cast mates include Chris Diamantopoulos, China Shavers, Katie Findlay and Nicholas Lea.
-The remake removes the gremlin completely, though it makes a cameo as a doll (the original series gremlin) that washes up on the atoll near the end, and instead focuses on a sinister podcast hosted by the enigmatic Rodman Edwards (voiced by Dan Carlin).
+The remake removes the gremlin completely, though it makes a cameo as a doll that washes up on the atoll near the end, and instead focuses on a sinister podcast hosted by the enigmatic Rodman Edwards (voiced by Dan Carlin).